GACOR4D

 Why is this important?
 The presence of complexing proteins in other botulinum toxin preparations is thought to increase the risk of developing resistance, as these proteins could potentially trigger an immune response, leading to the formation of neutralizing antibodies.

-How does Xeomin work?
+How does German-formulated botulinum toxin type A work?

 Book your Appointment Now!

-What is Xeomin treatment like in Singapore?
+What is German-formulated botulinum toxin type A treatment like in Singapore?

 Pre-Treatment Consultation